piukhq/midas/README.md

 poetry install
 ```

 Project configuration is done through environment variables.
 A convenient way to set these is in a `.env` file in the project root.
-This file will be sourced by Pipenv when `pipenv run` and `pipenv shell` are used.
 See `settings.py` for configuration options that can be set in this file.

+For terminal usage this file can be automatically sourced with [direnv]() or [poetry-dotenv-plugin](https://pypi.org/project/poetry-dotenv-plugin).
+Most editors and IDEs have built-in or plugin support for dotenv files.

 To make a `.env` file from the provided example: